 If you want to get away from big corporate banks, you can’t go wrong with LendKey.
 It matches you with small local credit unions and community banks throughout the country that you may never have found on your own.

-These lenders often offer extremely competitive terms—as low as 2.53% variable APR with an AutoPay discount of 0.25%.
-Compare that to Wells Fargo, whose lowest interest rate offer is 4.99% on a variable interest rate, even with discounts.
+These lenders often offer extremely competitive terms — as low as 1.9% variable APR (as of February 2020) with an autopay discount of 0.25%.
+Compare that to Wells Fargo, whose lowest interest rate offer is 3.0% on a variable interest rate, even with discounts.

-LendKey’s goal is to make online lending not only affordable, but as transparent as possible.
+LendKey’s goal is to make online lending both affordable and transparent.
 That’s a breath of fresh air if you’re concerned about all the things you’ve been seeing in the news about Wells Fargo lately.

 If you’d prefer your student loan with a side of social activism, CommonBond may be the lender for you.

-For every loan they fund, they put a child through school in Ghana.
-They do it through a partnership with Pencils of Promise, a nonprofit that builds schools, funds technology and supplies, and sends teachers to communities in the developing world.
+For every loan they fund, CommonBond pays for a child's education in Ghana—through a partnership with Pencils of Promise, a nonprofit that builds schools, funds technology and supplies, and sends teachers to communities in the developing world.

 Even better, every year they send a group of employees and borrowers to Ghana to help build classrooms in the communities they serve.
-CommonBond is an organization you can feel good about doing business with—and you may even get the chance to help on a wider level.
+You can feel good about doing business with CommonBond.

-CommonBond is also known for its great customer service—they've won awards—and their lowest interest rate is also lower than Wells Fargo's, at 2.48%.
+The lender is also known for its great customer service—they've won awards—and their lowest interest rate is also lower than Wells Fargo's, at 2.02%.

 Want to get a ballpark idea of how much you could saves by refinancing—without filling out an application?
 Check out our Refi Ready calculator.
 Every lender's offer will be different, but this will give you a good estimate of how much you could save based on your finances.